pal03377/master-thesis/thesis.typ

   to each other.
   This action should not interfere with the normal functioning of either system. // constraint of action ] <frCommunicateModuleHealthStatus>
+#fr[
+  *Select Assessment Module*
+  If automatic assessments are enabled in the LMS, // condition an administrator // subject can select // action which assessment module // object to use for a particular exercise.
+  Only assessment modules that are compatible with the exercise type can be selected. // constraint of action ] <frSelectAssessmentModule> // TODO: Say that this one is not fulfilled / half-fulfilled with the Spring config (in the status section)

 #v(1em)
 *More Exercise Types*